 YUJI HONZAWA, FOUNDER, RED CARD

-For Europeans and Americans, denim is part of their everyday; other than on special occasions, in the West you can pretty much live your life in jeans.
+For Europeans and Americans, denim is part of their everyday existence; other than on special occasions, in the West you can pretty much live your life in jeans.
 This is not the same in Japan where you won’t wear jeans to work, and denim is relegated to the status of ‘holiday wear’.
 Education about denim is necessary here: from elementary school, children need to learn about jeans.
-A reform of corporate dress code is needed too, so that jeans become permissible office clothing.
-But the industry should intervene .
+A reform of corporate dress code is needed, too, so that jeans become permissible office clothing.
+But the industry should intervene as well.
 Sales and communications around denim need to be reviewed.

 There is this idea nowadays that it is important to increase the size of SKUs and propose jeans that fit various body types.
 But originally, jeans were workwear, and the sizing was meant to be rough; and I think this approach is more sustainable.
-The heightened focus on the need for multiple options within ‘3F – Fit, Fabric, Finish’ – is out of date and contradicts the very idea of jeans: I believe we should focus on the classic -pocket jeans made of 100% cotton.
-In the next decade I hope to keep revisiting and reflecting on the roots and origins of jeans.
+The heightened focus on the need for multiple options within ‘3F – Fit, Fabric, Finish’ – is out of date and contradicts the very idea of jeans: I believe we should focus on the classic five-pocket jeans made of 100% cotton.
+In the next decade, I hope to keep revisiting and reflecting on the roots and origins of jeans.

 VINCENT QIN, CHIEF MARKETING OFFICER, ENVOY TEXTILES LIMITED

-The transparency of supply chain, consumers’ rising concerns as well as popularity of social media drive suppliers to search for new communication strategies, and storytelling plays a critical role therein.
+The transparency of the supply chain, consumers’ rising concerns as well as the popularity of social media drive suppliers to search for new communication strategies, and storytelling plays a critical role therein.
 To prevail or to be left behind, it depends on your story.

-Let me you an example.
-Last June, at a seminar Denim Première Vision Milan, I heard the story of a brand, CLOSED, about sustainability.
+Let me give you an example.
+Last June, at a seminar at Denim Première Vision Milan, I heard the story of a brand, CLOSED, about sustainability.
 The title of the story was ‘A Better Blue’.
 Since then, I never miss a chance to visit CLOSED’s stores when travelling to Europe.